ukyouz/SublimeText-DefineParser/README.md

 ![Preview: Highlight Inactive Code](images/preview-highlight-inactive.png)

-If you don't this behavior at startup, change the follow setting:
+If you don’t want this behavior at startup, change the follow setting:

 ```json
 {